xperimentx/atlas/README.md

 * Using **snake_case**
   * Classes, namespaces, methods and functions: with capital initial.
   * Variables in lower case.
-  * Contans  all in upper case
+  * Constans  all in upper case

 ## Objectives
 * Fun.